 Since the essentials kit is the first one to open, keep it easily reachable at any moment.
 It should contain a dishtowel, dish soap, unopened cleaner, spices, coffee, pasta, jam/peanut butter, fork, knife, spoon, plate, pot, glasses, emergency kit, coffee maker, toaster…Probably there will be a supermarket or a grocery store nearby where you can go shopping.
 But you should certainly have some food on hand just in case, especially if you are moving long-distance with kids and pets.

-After you have made a packing strategy, get proper packing materials:
+After you have made a packing strategy, get proper moving and packing supplies:

 - large and medium boxes